IT490/Football_Project/README.md

 * MunchiesNJ (god those burgers are good)
 * Annabella's Kitchen patty melt
 * Honey Mustard
-* Mr. DJ Kehoe for making us do this
+* Mr. DJ Kehoe for making us do the stupid carousel
-* Inspiration - None
+* Inspiration - Sometimes
 * etc - yes, lots of etc. That guy was clutch
+* Bootstrap